meshybb/OpenVLThinker-my-version/README.md

 ## Goal

-The goal was to compare two reinforcement learning advantage estimators under the same setup:
+The goal was to compare three reinforcement learning advantage estimators under the same setup:

 * GRPO
 * G²RPO, implemented in the codebase as `gs_grpo`
 * FS-G²RPO, a small formula-level variant implemented as `fs_gs_grpo`

-The only intended difference between the two final runs was:
+The only intended difference between the three final runs was:

 ```bash
 algorithm.adv_estimator=grpo